RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 multiple development toolchains.

 ### Areas of standardization in **CMSIS-Core**: an **API**
-From a software development point of view, the CMSIS-Core standardizes provides:
+From a software development point of view, the CMSIS-Core standard provides:
 * **Standardized definitions** for the processor’s peripherals.
  * registers in **NVIC**
  * a system tick timer in the processor (**SysTick**)